Cataract Surgery Co-Management

 - Colored halos around lights

-Surgery should also be considered if it’s preventing the treatment of another eye problem, such as glaucoma.
-The good news is that cataract surgery successfully restores vision in the vast majority of cases.
+Surgery should also be considered if it hinders the treatment of another eye problem, such as glaucoma.
+The good news is that cataract surgery has a high success rate in restoring vision.

-Cataract surgery, a relatively quick and painless procedure, is one of the most common surgeries performed in North America.
+Cataract surgery is a relatively quick and painless procedure, commonly performed in North America.

-This surgery involves removing the clouded natural lens and replacing it with a clear, plastic intraocular lens (IOL) that becomes a permanent part of the eye.
+The surgery involves removing the cloudy natural lens and replacing it with a clear, plastic intraocular lens (IOL) that becomes a permanent part of the eye.
+Most IOLs are made of plastic and are monofocal lenses, correcting distance vision.
+Advancing technology has led to the development of specialized IOLs, including multifocal lenses and those that block UV and blue light radiation, offering patients a wider range of options.

-If you or a loved one has cataracts and would like more information on cataract surgery, please contact our doctors today.
+If you or a loved one has cataracts and would like more information about cataract surgery, please reach out to our doctors today.
+We are here to provide the guidance and support you need.